 Highest Video Resolution: 6K 60fps

 The Z Cam E2-S6 also has a Canon EF mount, which will be useful to many filmmakers with existing lens collections.
-Finally, there are some great utility features like controlling the camera through the internet and an iOS app.
+Finally, there are some great utility features, like controlling the camera through the internet and an iOS app.

 Cons: There isn’t much to complain about with this camera.
-It is specifically designed for filmmaking, so if you’re looking for a crossover camera, this isn’t for you.
+It is designed explicitly for filmmaking, so if you’re looking for a crossover camera, this isn’t for you.
 Besides that, there are some compatibility issues with the ZRaw format.